 - Access to utility room – A solar array will require a pipe run and/or a wire run depending on system configuration.
 New construction is an ideal time to integrate pipe or wire runs within the home’s frame.

 - Obstructions such as vent pipes and chimneys should be avoided on the solar roof.
 If they are present they should be held towards the ridge and/or to one end of the roof.
 Place them as far away from south as possible.

 - Avoid dormers on the south-facing roof as much as possible.

 - Asphalt shingle and standing seam metal roofs are ideal choices when installing a solar system.
 Avoid metal shingles, cedar shingles, and exposed fastener metal roofs whenever possible.

 - As far as wiring is concerned, if you want to prep for solar but not install solar as part of the initial construction, most residential installs will need one run of 3/4″ conduit.
 If you have us install solar on your new building, this is part of our normal scope of work, but check with our designers for site-specific details.
 We can always retrofit but it’s certainly easier to put the pipe in while the walls are open.

 - Roof load – Generally speaking a code-built roof will be sufficient to carry the additional load of solar panels.
 There is the snow factor; a reasonably pitched roof sheds snow pretty readily.

 Solar During the Building Process

-We have worked on hundreds of new construction projects on some of the highest efficiency buildings in the region, and bring this expertise to every project that we are involved on.
-Our goal is for you to be blown away with your experience with solar, and professionalism at every step of the way is key to that happening.
+We have worked on hundreds of new construction projects on some of the highest efficiency buildings in the region, and bring this expertise to every project that we are involved in.
+Our goal is for you to be blown away by your experience with solar, and professionalism at every step of the way is key to that happening.